Standard Models and Split Supersymmetry from Intersecting Brane Orbifolds: Four stacks of D6-branes and massive exotics

 One can also check that the wrapping solutions of table (\ref{newset1}) have the S3 permutational symmetry (\ref{chawra1}) that allows the individual pairs of wrappings $(n^i, m^i$) of the $T^2_i$ tori to permute with the wrappings of the other $T^2_i$, $i \neq j$, tori.
 We also note that in these models there is no mass term for the up-quarks as well.

-\section{\em \bf FOUR STACKS OF D6-BRANES and MASSIVE EXOTICS}
+\section{\bf Four stacks of D6-branes and massive exotics}

 In this section, we will exhibit the appearance of three generation non-supersymmetric models by using four stacks of D6-branes.
-We will not give a very detail description of these models as the issue of whether the SM gauge group survives massless to low energies is not well defined due to existence of multiwrappings.
+We will not give a very detail description of these models as the issue of whether the SM gauge group survives massless to low energies.
 We are considering a system of four stacks of D6-branes, namely we start with a gauge group $U(3)_a \times U(2)_b \times U(1)_c \times U(1)_d$ at the string scale $M_s$.